 Part of the process for applying for a Trust Deed is having a survey done on any property you own to check how much equity is available for release.
 This should not cost you anything, but some companies will still try it on and charge you equity survey fees.

-Be wise to their tactics and don’t let them get away with it!
-For more advice on Trust Deeds give us a call free on 0800 193 1024 or see if you qualify with our Free Online Calculator.
+For more advice on Trust Deeds give us a call free on 0141 456 0430 or see if you qualify with our free Scottish Debt Solutions Finder.

 1 | Personal loan | £8,000 |